Improving 360 Monocular Depth Estimation via Non-local Dense Prediction Transformer and Joint Supervised and Self-supervised Learning: Detailed experimental environment

 \subsection{Training dataset}

-{ \textbf{Supervised learning}} For supervised learning flows, we use official train sets of the Matterport3D \cite{matterport}, Stanford3D \cite{stanford} and SunCG \cite{omnidepth} datasets, which are also used in previous works \cite{omnidepth,svsyn,bifuse,hohonet}. { \textbf{Self-supervised learning}} For self-supervised learning flows, we captured videos using a single \ang{360} camera.
+{ \textbf{Supervised learning}} For supervised learning flows, we use 3D60 dataset \cite{omnidepth} (Matterport3D, Stanford3D and SunCG) and Stanford dataset \cite{stanford}, which are also used in previous works \cite{omnidepth,svsyn,bifuse,hohonet}. { \textbf{Self-supervised learning}} For self-supervised learning flows, we captured videos using a single \ang{360} camera.
 We fix the camera on the horizontal plane of a moving device (\eg dolly), which is a common means of capturing EI videos.
 Then, we capture the videos by only moving the device straight forward for simplicity.
 By fixing a camera onto a horizontal flat plane, the video is gravity aligned \cite{Slicenet}.
 By doing this, we could use videos directly as training data without calibration.
 Because all that is necessary here is capturing the videos, we could acquire 40,000 video sequences from 4 different locations with little effort, which can also be easily obtained by others.
-For reproducibility, we will provide the video data used in our paper with the code in the open-source community should our paper be accepted.